 Eco settings on your washing machine can help you save on electricity bills too.

-Only boiling as much water as you need you’re your tea also helps.
+Only boiling as much water as you need for your tea also helps.

 Smart heating is now widely available from the likes of Hive from British Gas, Nest, Tado and HeatSmart from EDF Energy.